nextools/metarepo/packages/autoprops/readme.md

 - [createChildren](#createChildren)
 - [getChildrenKeys](#getChildrenKeys)
 - [isChildrenMap](#isChildrenMap)

 # Terminology

 ## ComponentConfig

-Is a configuration object which `autoprops` uses to generate props.
+ComponentConfig is a configuration object which is used to generate props.

 The shape of the object is:
 ```ts